COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Since the pandemic began, COVID-19 has been top of mind for many people, as it should be.
 However, another pandemic has coincided with COVID-19 — the mental health pandemic.

 It has been over two years with seemingly insurmountable changes for individuals, families and businesses.
 As a result, the need for mental health services has increased.

 As I reflect on challenges facing our youth prior to COVID-19, we saw many adolescents with anxiety and depression, with much of it attributed to overscheduling, peer pressure, academic achievement or bullying.

 Today, we still see a lot of anxiety and depression, but there are even more contributing factors due to COVID-19.
 Our youth are feeling isolated, worried and stifled.
 Many continue to struggle with academic achievement and finding motivation to learn.

 For adolescents, this would normally be a time to learn how to socially connect with others, explore new interests through activities at and outside of school, meet adults who can help mentor them and begin preparing for life after high school.

-But COVID-19 has taken away these typical pathways for our youth to gain these skills.
-Many adolescents have struggled with remote learning.
-They don’t know the other kids in their class.
-They find it hard to engage in discussion.
-They are distracted by other issues occurring in their house.
+But COVID-19 has taken away many of these typical pathways for our youth to gain these skills.
+Many adolescents struggled with remote learning.
+They found it hard to engage in discussion.
+They were distracted by other issues occurring in their house.

-Although many kids are back to school five days a week, the constant change from the past year is still impacting their emotional well-being.
+Although many kids are back to school five days a week, the constant change from when the pandemic began is still impacting their emotional well-being.
 It has been hard for freshman who may not have had an opportunity to meet other freshmen.
 It has been hard for seniors who have missed out on typical high school traditions.
 It has been hard for athletes who haven’t been able to play their sports or have seen their seasons dramatically altered.

 As a result, the physical, social and emotional well-being of many of our children is being affected.